omahacodeschool/web-toy__name-recognizer/_README.md

 # Toy - Web

-## Fahrenheit to Celsius
+## Name Recognizer

-Build a website that collects an integer value for Fahrenheit temperature and then outputs the corresponding Celsius temperature.
+Build a website which collects a name from the user.
+If the name is equal to the student's name (e.g. if Brad is the student doing this assignment, then this check would be to see if the user-inputted name is "Brad"), then display a greeting like, "Hello to myself!".
+If not, then display a greeting to whatever name was inputted.

 ### Getting Started